 Too Many Chiefs – so many tracks.

-Four of New Zealand’s busiest songwriters offer an entertaining evening of wordplay, musical and otherwise, as they join forces to perform their favourite original songs on Sunday 23rd June at Lily’s Ranch house in Levin.
+Four of New Zealand’s busiest songwriters offer an entertaining evening of wordplay, musical and otherwise, as they join forces to perform their favourite original songs on Saturday 19th October at the Kauaeranga Hall, Thames.

 Andrew London, Wayne Mason, Laura Collins and Rob Joass are all well-seasoned musicians who tour their own respective bands nationally.
 Coming together in Too Many Chiefs to celebrate song-writing and share stories from the many roads they've travelled, they bring a heady musical blend of influences and styles, ranging from blues and jazz to country and folk, all infused with an element of social commentary, personal reflection and occasional gentle satire.
 Also quite a lot of between-song mickey-taking.

 Laura Collins, tours with her band the Back Porch Blues Band, she's all about entertainment at the heart of it.
 She likes to move between ballsy blues and beautiful ballads and hand out the banter in between.
-She’s got four albums to her name, the latest ‘Live at VK’s’ captures the live grit and joyous energy of her blues band out with an audience.
+She’s got five albums to her name, the latest This Train captures the joyous energy of her blues band, combination of ‘old hands’ who have been making music a long time, absolutely revelling in the playing.
 She brings the oestrogen to this line-up, and that could mean ‘sorting the blokes out' or 'adding a little sugar', depending on the given moment.